 Under the stock section, select stock/get-financials.
 Type in the Bloomberg symbol of the stock and country code separated by a colon inside the textbox against the id parameter.

-Under the news section, select news/list.
-In the required section, we can specify the type of news we are interested in.
-We can choose from a wide range of types of news mentioned in the documentation
+In the Bloomberg news API section, select news/list.
+In the required section, we can specify the type of news you are interested in.
+We can choose from a wide range of types of news mentioned in the documentation.

-You can go through the documentation page, you can explore more endpoints, and try them out.
+You can go through the Bloomberg API documentation page, explore more endpoints and try using them to retrieve data from Bloomberg and import them into Google Sheets.

-After importing the data, you can also set a refresh schedule so that the data are updated automatically at regular intervals.
+After importing the data, set a refresh schedule so that the data are updated automatically at regular intervals.
 To learn how to set a refresh schedule, follow this link.

 There are several other types of data that you can import into Google Sheets using Amigo Data such as Marketstack data, Coinmarketcap data, Nasdaq data, and many more.